avirsaha/DocuMind/doc/documentation.md

        print("Error:", str(e))
    ```

-   The `sentences_count` parameter specifies the number of sentences in the summary (default is 7).
+   The `sentences_count` parameter specifies the number of sentences in the summary.
 If the document contains fewer sentences than the requested summary length, a `ValueError` is raised.
 You can catch the exception and handle the error accordingly.

 4. Perform sentiment analysis on the document using the `analyze_sentiment` method: